 One area, one assembly.
 This is part of the unity that has been lost as the assembly has "evolved" over the centuries.
 As more and more pagan beliefs, rites, and ceremonies found their way into the practices of the assembly of our Master, the assembly turned further and further away from that Master.
 The strongest group eventually became known as the Roman Catholic Church.

-When the protest against the Roman Catholic Church occurred, the Protestant (meaning those who protest) "church" became extant, following many of the errors instituted and maintained by their mother, the harlot of Rhome (Rhome).
+When the protest against the Roman Catholic Church occurred, the Protestant (meaning those who protest) "church" became extant, following many of the errors instituted and maintained by their mother, the harlot of Rhome (Rome).
 Soon after this "Reformation" occurred and this anti-Roman Catholic "church" made its appearance, many people began to realize that all still was not correct in the assembly of which they were a part, and they could tell it by reading for themselves what the word had to say.
 Unhappily, many of these people who disagreed with the actions of the body with which they were associated, when they split and formed their own group because of the doctrinal differences, went from error to error.
 They had a little light, but not enough to conform their beliefs to only those found in the scripture.
 Many had much difficulty parting themselves from practices which they had known all of their lives (Roman Catholic) and did not realize that they were still exhibiting characteristics that were part of that "church" but not part of the scripture.
 They continued to "baptize" infants, and they "baptized" by sprinkling or pouring water on the head of the recipient instead of immersing them as the word means and the scripture teaches.
 Some realized this particular error and did correct it, while many others did not.
 They kept the separation of "Laity" from the "Clergy," which is not found in the scripture.
-They continued to meet and worship on the pagan day of worship instead of the day that Yahuwah Himself set aside for that purpose.
+They continued to meet and worship on the pagan day of the Sun and call it the "Christian Sabbath."
 This list could go on for awhile.

-These types of erroneous actions have compounded themselves until today what passes for the assembly of our Master has few characteristics that were to be found in the assembly at the time of the apostles while it retains many of the characteristics found in the pagan church of Rhome.
-The apostles foretold this event and since they were talking with the authority of Yahuwah, it should surprise no one that it has happened as they said.
+These types of erroneous actions have compounded themselves until today what passes for the assembly of our Master has few characteristics that were to be found in the assembly at the time of the delegates while it retains many of the characteristics found in the pagan church of Rhome.
+The delegates foretold this event and since they were talking with the authority of Yahuwah, it should surprise no one that it has happened just as they said.

 Sha'uwl went on to say that we should not have these doctrinal differences.
 How can the people in the assembly of our Savior believe different things about that Savior, practice different things in the worship and fellowship with that Savior, and still say that they are following Him as ONE body?
 That's like saying that your foot has blue skin while your leg is purple and your face is green, and they all use different blood to stay that way.